kazuto-nishimori/Open-Source-GIS/lab9/index.md

 Now the county layer is ready to be imported by GeoDa for spatial hotspot analysis.

 ### Spatial Hotspot Analysis with GeoDa

+G* is akin to a Z score, but tailored to geographic analysis; it reveals clusters of hot- and cold-spots in the map.

 ### Kernel Density Map in QGIS